frechg/frechg.github.io/about.markdown

 I'm a generalist.
 My core
 strength is my ability to learn and persist.
 I'm also good with system design and strategy development.
 People appreciate my abilty to generate ideas and provide a macro perspective.
 I deliver high-quality execution in design and code, while rapidly iterating.

-I’m from Plattsburgh, NY.
+I’m from [Plattsburgh, NY](https://en.wikipedia.org/wiki/Plattsburgh,_New_York).
 I grew up outdoors and playing sports.
 Music production was a creative outlet.
 The internet connected me with the world.
 In college, at RPI, I studied engineering and design.
-My drive to change the world with technology started then.
+My mission to change the world with technology began then.

 I like to be active outdoors: on bikes, surf, and snow.
 My passion is for learning.
 I read sci-fi and history, study economics, technology, and geo politics.
 A consistent meditation practice helps expand my awareness.

 ### Work highlights

-- 2023, designed, built and launched [elogram.app](https://www.elogram.app), a mobile
+- elogram, 2023, built and launched [elogram.app](https://www.elogram.app), a mobile
   app for family stories.
 Used the project to build full stack engineering skills.